 Call It What You Want needed more Bas.
 Imagine if every episode was like the final episode, this series would've been much better received.
 Let's make Bas the central focus of the entire series, instead of dropping little hints as his storyline builds up in the peripheral.
 I'm not just talking about giving him more prominent visibility, but also clarifying his relationship dynamics and fleshing him out as a character.

 One of the more successful scenes in CIWYW is the conversation between Ait and Bas in Episode 5.
-They were going to sleep, but Ait initiates a casual bedside chat with costar.
-Mostly, the scene was Ait giggling about his new boyfriend, but then he asks Bas about his life as well.
+They were going to sleep, but Ait initiated a casual bedside chat with costar.
+Mostly, the scene was Ait giggling about his new boyfriend, but then he asked Bas about his life as well.
 So, do you like anyone?
-What’s your type?
-It’s interesting to hear the responses, which were evasive but also tinged with vulnerability.
+What's your type?
+It's interesting to hear the responses, which were evasive but also tinged with vulnerability.
 During this moment, I appreciated getting more insights into Bas as a character.
 We needed more moments like this one.

 This was also an important scene because it established the friendship between Ait and Bas.
-Up until now, I didn’t get the sense that the two of them were that close.
-They spend a lot of time together, but it doesn’t seem like they interact all that much.
+Up until now, I didn't get the sense that the two of them were that close.
+They spend a lot of time together, but it doesn't seem like they interact all that much.
 Hearing them talk one-on-one helped to develop a rapport between them.
 It might be this conversation, where Ait spoke about his secret relationship, that helped Bas feel less alienated with his costar.
-He was able to trust Ait enough to confide in him about his sexual abuse next episode.
+He trusted Ait enough to confide in him about his sexual abuse next episode.